Crisis Preparation and Recovery: How Internal Comms Can Prepare

 A Stop, Start, Continue Analysis will help you stay agile and flexible in your strategy and maintain focus on the employee experience.

 Any decisions that are happening in the boardroom should have employee voices represented.
-Ensure that leaders know what employees want and need from the organization so that decisions can be made with full awareness of the employee experience.
+Ensure that leaders know what employees want and need from the company so that decisions can be made with full awareness of the employee experience.

 And make sure that those leaders are able to reach your deskless workforce as well.
-We recommend using video as a tactic since the leadership team can’t always travel to all your facilities to deliver updates.
-Watch this short video for our top tips on creating executive leadership videos.
+We recommend using video since the leadership team can’t always travel to all your facilities to deliver updates.

 This doesn’t mean completely dropping expectations for productivity, customer service, or upholding safety standards.
 But it does mean communicating those expectations in a way that makes employees feel important and essential to the business’s success, the experience of their customers or patients, and their peers.
 It means saying to your employees, “it’s ok to not be ok and we’re here to help however we can.”